paulkienitz/SPARE/README.md

 > **`oldId`**: the ID of the document element whose contents were replaced (taken from `elementID`),

-> **`url`**: the URL to which `simulateNavigation` navigated (taken from `pageURL`),
+> **`url`**: the URL from which `simulateNavigation` loaded content (taken from `pageURL`),

 > **`newId`**: the ID of the element extracted from that URL (taken from `newElementID`),

 > **`title`**: the title shown on the page’s window or tab (taken from `newTitle`).

+> **`showUrl`**: the URL shown in the browser's address box, if different from `url` (taken from `pretendURL`).

+If the user presses the Back button on the first page loaded by `simulateNavigation`, to return to the original page as first loaded from the site, then the `state` property will not contain any of those members, but instead will have these:

+> **`startURL`**: the URL of the original page before `simulateNavigation` updated it.

+> **`startTitle`**: the title that was shown on the window or tab for that original page.

+If the user presses Back under other conditions, such as between two pages that did not use `simulateNavigation` at all, then you can expect the `state` property to be null.

-At the time your handler function is called, the browser will have restored the URL to the address bar, and in some browsers will have restored the title, but it will *not* have changed any of the content visible on the page.
+At the time your handler function is called, the browser will have restored the URL to the address bar, but it will *not* have changed any of the content visible on the page, or the title.
 Your handler needs to do this.
 The simplest way is to reload the old URL, but you will probably want to simulate this with `replaceContent`.
 Make sure you only do this if the `state` property of the event parameter contains the object just described.
 Here is a simple example.
-(If reloadContent fails in this example, it will fall back by navigating to the old URL, which is what you want in this scenario.)
+(If `replaceContent` fails in this example, it will fall back by navigating to the old URL, which is usually what you want in this scenario.)
 If this example is sufficient for your needs, then you can just use the provided `SPARE.onPopStateHandler` instead of writing it out yourself — see below.

 ```
 function myPopStateHandler(event)
 {
+    if ("state" in event && event.state)
-    if (event.state && "url" in event.state)
+        if ("url" in event.state && "oldId" in event.state)
         {
             SPARE.replaceContent(event.state.oldId, event.state.url, event.state.newId);
-        document.title = event.state.title;           // just in case browser didn't do this
+            document.title = event.state.title;
         }
+        else if ("startURL" in event.state)
+            location.replace(event.state.startURL);   // refresh
 }
 ```

+If extending this functionality, don’t forget that there is also a Forward button, and dropdowns to go back or forward nonsequentially.
+For instance, trying to handle the `startURL` case with `replaceContent` may yield unexpected results if they used Forward.

 Another gotcha to be aware of with `simulateNavigation` is that URLs pushed into the history affect what directory is “current” for relative URLs.
 Unless all pages are in the same directory, it’s safer to always use root-relative or absolute URLs.
 I recommend root-relative URLs, because browser security does not permit us to simulate navigation to any other domains.